Lagrangian multiforms on coadjoint orbits for finite-dimensional integrable systems: Conclusion

 In this work, we provided an answer to the problem of constructing all the coefficients in Lagrangian $1$-form for a large class of finite-dimensional integrable systems (any model fitting the Lie dialgebra framework).
 A reinterpretation of our construction is that we proved that any collection of compatible equations in the Lax form

 is {\it variational}, by explicitly providing a collection of Lagrangians assembled in a multiform.
 The closure relation is equivalent to the involutivity of the Hamiltonians $H_k$.
-This is a corollary of our stronger result, Theorem \ref{prop_double_zero}, which establishes the off-shell origin of this equivalence by identifying the ``obstruction'' to
+This is a corollary of our stronger result, Theorem \ref{prop_double_zero}.